dshah244/german-integration-test/README.md

 npm run cy:open
 ```

-A window would open where you could perform the following steps
+A window would open where you could interact with elements

 ```bash
 click on 'E2E Testing'